 If not, it asks for permission to install the English script files supplied with DBT.
 If you answer yes, it installs them and also makes back-up

 copies of any files it is replacing.
 It then asks for permission to restart DBT and then works on compiling the JAWS script files in each version

 of JAWS on the system.
-The JAWS script files for using DBT in Russian are not automatically installed at this point and require manual installation.
+The JAWS script files for using DBT in Russian are not automatically installed at this point.
+They require manual installation.

-- Insert + h - Provides up to date help and information.
+- Insert + h - Lists hot keys and what they do.

 - Alt + 8 - Reads the current style name.